rails/rails/guides/source/configuring.md

 * `config.action_controller.asset_host` sets the host for the assets.
 Useful when CDNs are used for hosting assets rather than the application server itself.

 * `config.action_controller.perform_caching` configures whether the application should perform the caching features provided by the Action Controller component or not.
-Set to `false` in development mode, `true` in production.
+Set to `false` in the development environment, `true` in production.
 If it's not specified, the default will be `true`.

 * `config.action_controller.default_static_extension` configures the extension used for cached pages.
 Defaults to `.html`.